 Rust is a systems programming language from Mozilla built with safety, concurrency, and performance in mind.
-Its novel approach to memory safety and its rich type system make it an excellent choice for writing fast, reliable programs.
-Learn more at The Rust Programming Language.
+Its novel approach to memory safety and its rich type system make it an excellent choice for writing fast, secure, and reliable programs.
+Learn more at www.rust-lang.org.

 What is Ruma?